Can you get Mounjaro on the NHS for weight loss?

 For those who aren’t able to access Mounjaro on the NHS, there is another avenue that combines clinically backed treatments and long-term strategies to help you keep the weight off.

-Juniper’s Weight Reset Programme provides a holistic approach to weight loss, pairing medications with habits to create lasting change.
+The Juniper Programme provides a holistic approach to weight loss, pairing medications with habits to create lasting change.
 Research shows that without sufficient lifestyle change, some people gain back the weight after they stop taking weight loss medications [3].

 However, the MHRA’s marketing authorisation allows for a broader range of eligibility through private providers like Juniper.
 This includes individuals with a BMI of 27 or above if they have a weight-related health condition, or a BMI of 30 or above without any additional conditions.

-If eligible for the Weight Reset Programme, you’ll receive groundbreaking weight loss treatments, alongside unlimited consultations with your prescriber to adjust dosage at any point and unlimited access to your personal dietitian who is there to support you one meal at a time.
+If eligible for the Programme, you’ll receive groundbreaking weight loss treatments, alongside unlimited consultations with your prescriber to adjust dosage at any point and unlimited access to your personal dietitian who is there to support you one meal at a time.

-Plus members also get access to Juniper’s lifestyle app, where you can track your weight, unlock recipes, and follow a strength and nutrition programme designed to maintain muscle during rapid weight loss.
+Plus members also get access to Juniper’s app, where you can track your weight, unlock recipes, and follow a strength and nutrition programme designed to maintain muscle during rapid weight loss.

 Is Mounjaro better than Wegovy?